Common Real-World Decode Issues When Using Codable (Part 1)

 self.id = try container.decode(Int.self, forKey: .id)

-// Parameter 1 accepts support: class implementing Decodable
+// Parameter 1 accepts: a class implementing Decodable

 // Parameter 2 CodingKeys